tinyvision-ai-inc/tinyclunx33_public/Docs/som_power.md

 This allows staying in a deep sleep state until custom logic wakes the SoM.

-## Rationale

-One of the highest power usage is the FPGA fabric and its `P1VD` core power rail.
-This is the reason for the use of an efficient Diodes AP61102 buck converter for this rail.

-To reduce it further, the FPGA chip features an Always ON (AON) power domain, able to keep a small part operating while the rest goes entirely to sleep.

-This small internal Always ON domain allows the user to write custom logic for waking up the rest of the FPGA, as well as the rest of the SoM altogether, to reduce the power usage to the bare minimum that this hardware is capable of.

-The SoM can also export its various internal power rails to the user design so that no extra LDO are required in the carrier board, or as reference voltage for communication with the SoM.

 ## Hardware integration of Power Rail

 The SoM generates various voltage level useable by the user design within the